ruanchaves/hashformers/README.md

   <b>hashformers</b>
 </h1>

-** Update 05/12/2021: We are currently fixing a bug on the installation of this package.
+**December 5th, 2021: We are currently fixing a bug on the installation of the hashformers package.
 A fully functional Colab notebook is coming soon.**

 **Hashtag segmentation** is the task of automatically inserting the missing spaces between the words in a hashtag.